adbar/trafilatura/docs/evaluation.rst

 Although text is ubiquitous on the Web, extracting information from web pages can prove to be difficult.
 Should the tooling be adapted to particular news outlets or blogs that are targeted (which often amounts to the development of web scraping tools) or should the extraction be as generic as possible to provide opportunistic ways of gathering information?

+The extraction focuses on the main content, which is usually the part displayed centrally, without the left or right bars, the header or the footer, but including potential titles and (optionally) comments.
+This task is also known as web scraping, boilerplate removal, DOM-based content extraction, main content identification, or web page cleaning.

 Alternatives
 ------------